nonlin-lin-chaos-order-etc-etal/e/README.md

 # e
 e editor. e is *not* Multi-Edit.
-Dedicated to memories of Multi-Edit 7 for DOS.
+Dedicated to beautifulliest memories of Multi-Edit 7 for DOS.